-- It came from Maslow’s curiosity why men don’t aspire for something that matches its complex nature considering his spiritual self
+- It came from Maslow’s curiosity about why men don’t aspire for something that matches its complex nature considering his spiritual self

 - Was divided into D-needs and B-needs.

-- A conceptualized human needs model is represented through a pyramid in an ascending order starting with physiological needs as the base, safety, and security at the second level, love and belongingness on the third, self-esteem on the fourth, and the last sits atop the summit, self-actualization.
+- A conceptualized human needs model is represented through a pyramid in ascending order starting with physiological needs as the base, safety, and security at the second level, love and belongingness on the third, self-esteem on the fourth, and the last sits atop the summit, self-actualization.

 5 Levels of Maslow’s Hierarchy of Needs

 - Needs at this level root from the body’s calling to growth.
 Hence, an adaptation of the word ‘physiological.’